Izumi0XD/CYBER_SECURITY_NOTES/DAY_10/README.md

 ### • 2.
 As the Task 2 is asking for how many ports are iopen so we are exactly gonna scan the ports and this process of gathering informations bya scanning and stuff is is also known as ***RECONNAISSANCE*** as like a professional name for doint scanning and stuff.
 Anyway we will do scanning using nmap and cammaod for taht is :
     nmap -sV >IP add<
 </br>
-⇨ as we can see that the there are 2 services are alive
+⇨ as we can see that the there are 2 services are alive </br>
-     Service   Version
+     Service   Version </br>
   1.  ssh    - OpenSSH               (Secure Shell) </br>
-  2.  http   - Apache httpd 2.4.29   (Hypertext Transfer Protocol).
+  2.  http   - Apache httpd 2.4.29   (Hypertext Transfer Protocol).</br>

 ### • 3.
 The next task is to find hidden directory as we already know that for finding hidden directories we use ***gobuster***.